 Not to mention it is home to the planet’s largest population of African wild dogs, Africa’s most successful predator.

-When You Want To Visit The Selous
+Best Time To Visit The Selous Game Reserve

 It is easiest to spot wildlife in the dry season.
 During the dry season, animals gather around water points.
 The decrease in foliage also makes it easier to spot wildlife.